 Lenovo's sleekest ThinkPad is even thinner, lighter, more powerful and more usable than before.
 The 2017 X1 Carbon upgrades to a 7th Generation "Kaby Lake" processor while shedding some weight and thickness.
 Throw in a colorful 14-inch screen, dual Thunderbolt 3 ports and over 12 hours of battery life, and you have the best superthin business Ultrabook on the market right now.
 However, those features don't come cheap: The ThinkPad X1 Carbon starts at $1,529 ($2,122 as reviewed).
+This is one of the best ThinkPads and best business laptops around.

 Editor's Note (February 2018): Lenovo has recalled all ThinkPad X1 Carbons that were manufactured between January and November 2017, due to a fire hazard.
 However, any new X1 Carbon you buy from Lenovo.com or another authorized retailer right now will be safe.